 - 6 Inexpensive Neighborhoods for Unfurnished Rentals in Medellín

-We provide the above guide to buying Medellín real estate with the steps involved.
-If you are buying real estate in Medellín, it is important to understand the steps involved in Colombia and also the closing costs required.
+In the above article we provided the above guide to buying Medellín real estate with the steps involved.
+If you are buying real estate in Medellín, it is important to understand the steps involved in Colombia and also the closing costs required and risks involved.

-Also, the exchange rate for the Colombian peso (COP) at the time of publication of this article is about at a record high at over 3,500 pesos per USD, which makes real estate pricing in Medellín and Colombia cheaper in terms of USD compared to a year ago or even several years ago.
+Also, the exchange rate for the Colombian peso (COP) at the time of publication of this article is about 3,722 pesos per USD, which makes real estate pricing in Medellín and Colombia cheaper in terms of USD compared to a few years ago.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.